shmoocon/proceedings-2015/schedule.md

 ## BELAY IT!

-Cockroach Analysis: A Statistical Analysis of the Flash and Java Files that Infest the Internet David Dorsey
+1. Cockroach Analysis: A Statistical Analysis of the Flash and Java Files that Infest the Internet
+  - David Dorsey
+2. Understanding a New Memory Corruption Defense: Use-after-Free (UaF) Mitigation and Bypass
+  - Jared DeMott

 ## BRING IT ON!

-Where the Wild Things Are: Encryption, Police Access & the User Whitney Merrill
+1. Where the Wild Things Are: Encryption, Police Access & the User
+  - Whitney Merrill
+2. Analysis of POS Malware
+  - Brandon Benson

 1100

-Understanding a New Memory Corruption Defense: Use-after-Free (UaF) Mitigation and Bypass Jared DeMott

-Analysis of POS Malware
-Brandon Benson

 1200
 httpscreenshot - A Tool for Both Teams